 Occupational Safety & Health

-Risk Consultancy Services Ltd. (RCS) offers a 30-hour OSA (Occupational Safety & Health) training programme in rigging and lifting procedures for crane operations, fall protection training, scaffold building, forklift operator training, hazardous material handling, fire warden training and PHTLS training (pre-hospital trauma life support).
-Call Julius Jacky on (345) 326 1007 or email: Julius.firstname.lastname@example.org for more information.
+Risk Consultancy Services Ltd. (RCS) offers a 30–hour OSHA (Occupational Safety & Health) training programme in rigging and lifting procedures for crane operations, fall protection training, scaffold building, forklift operator training, hazardous material handling, fire warden training and PHTLS training (pre-hospital trauma life support).
+They also offer a full risk management consultancy service for the construction industry.
+Call Julius Jacky on (345) 326 1007 or email: firstname.lastname@example.org for more information.

 Personal Trainer Certification Courses

 Fitness Connection located in South Sound, runs ongoing ISCA programmes in kick boxing, personal training and Mat Pilates, AEA (Aquatic Fitness Instructor Certification), as well as SAI swimming instructor training courses.
 The instructor/owner, Laura Ribbins, has been an international training specialist for over 30 years.
 Call Laura Ribbins on (345) 949 8485 or email email@example.com for more information.

 Bliss Living Yoga (Tel: (345) 949 9642) has offered the Yoga Alliance RYT200 Registered Yoga Teacher course in the past.
 Contact them directly to find out when they are offering it again.